 WAI Clockwinding tradition continues

-11/4/21 โ€“ย Martin Thacker, who was the British representative for WAIโ€™s 2020 Clockwinding ceremony, will repeat that remote service at the WAIโ€™s board of directors meeting on Nov.
-17. It will be posted later in the month.
+The Wire Association International (WAI) will feature Martin Thacker as the British representative for its 2021 Clockwinding ceremony, which will take place during the board of directors meeting on November 17.
+WAI will post the ceremony online later in the month.

-Thackerโ€™s grandfather was a wiredrawer in Sheffield, and his father worked for Markham and Company Limited, as did his uncle.
-He is a Liveryman of the Court of the Worshipful Company of Tinplate Workers Alias Wireworkers in the city of London.
+In addition, Thacker serves as a Liveryman of the Court of the Worshipful Company of Tinplate Workers Alias Wireworkers in the City of London.

 Share